OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-comments.md

 See the [Work with Events using the Excel JavaScript API](excel-add-ins-events.md) article for additional information about registering event handlers, handling events, and removing event handlers.

 ### Comment addition events
-The `onAdded` event is triggered when a new comment is added to the comment collection.
-This event isn't triggered when replies are added to a comment thread.
-See [Comment change events](#comment-change-events) to learn about comment reply events.
+The `onAdded` event is triggered when one or more new comments are added to the comment collection.
+This event is *not* triggered when replies are added to a comment thread (see [Comment change events](#comment-change-events) to learn about comment reply events).

 The following sample shows how to register the `onAdded` event handler and then use this event handler to log the added comment's metadata.